stevewedig/blog/README.md

 We all build up a pile of util code over time.
 This project is my effort to share the most reusable parts of my codebase.
 I'll be describing the features on my [blog](http://stevewedig.com) and sharing the code via GitHub & Maven.

 I build on the core libraries of [Google Guava](https://code.google.com/p/guava-libraries/), so you can think of these libraries as an extension of Guava, which itself is an extension of Java's standard library.
-(FWIF, I think pretty much every Java developers should use Guava because it provides fundamental tools including [Optional](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained), [immutable collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained), [important new collections (Multiset/Bag, Multimap, Bimap)](https://code.google.com/p/guava-libraries/wiki/NewCollectionTypesExplained), [collection manipulation utilities](https://code.google.com/p/guava-libraries/wiki/CollectionUtilitiesExplained), [functional idioms](https://code.google.com/p/guava-libraries/wiki/FunctionalExplained), and [a bunch more](https://code.google.com/p/guava-libraries/wiki/GuavaExplained).)
+(FWIW, I think pretty much every Java developer should use Guava because it provides fundamental tools including [Optional](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained), [immutable collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained), [important new collections (Multiset/Bag, Multimap, Bimap)](https://code.google.com/p/guava-libraries/wiki/NewCollectionTypesExplained), [collection manipulation utilities](https://code.google.com/p/guava-libraries/wiki/CollectionUtilitiesExplained), [functional idioms](https://code.google.com/p/guava-libraries/wiki/FunctionalExplained), and [a bunch more](https://code.google.com/p/guava-libraries/wiki/GuavaExplained).)

 This project is compatable with Java 7+ and all code can be compiled to JavaScript by GWT 2.6+ ([Google Web Toolkit](http://en.wikipedia.org/wiki/Google_Web_Toolkit)).
 The only runtime dependency is Guava.